 Related services and key industries

-Holly Stebbing is a litigation and dispute resolution lawyer based in London.
-Holly's practice focuses on disputes in the energy and natural resources sector, both domestic (including UKCS matters) and international.
-Holly has a wide range of experience, including litigation in the Commercial Court, Chancery Division and TCC, institutional and ad hoc commercial arbitration (LCIA, ICC, SCC, LMAA, SIAC) and health & safety work (including in the Crown Court and Coroner's Court).
+Holly Stebbing is a commercial litigation and dispute resolution lawyer based in London.
+Her practice focuses on disputes in the energy, infrastructure and natural resources sectors, both domestic (including UKCS) and international.
+She has a wide range of experience, including litigation in the Commercial Court, Technology & Construction Court, Chancery Division and appellate courts, institutional and ad hoc commercial arbitration (LCIA, ICC, SCC, LMAA, SIAC), all forms of ADR and incident response (including representing clients in the Crown Court and Coroner's Court).

-Holly spent four months on secondment to ExxonMobil at its office in Leatherhead, Surrey.
-She is currently completing the second year of a Masters' degree in Energy and Natural Resources Law and is one of the contributing editors for Getting the Deal Through: Energy Disputes.
+Holly has a Masters' degree in Energy and Natural Resources Law and is one of the contributing editors to Getting the Deal Through: Energy Disputes.